LaunchCodeLiftoffProjects/KC-Water-Garden-App/Development.md

 ## **Rebase Notes:**
-This section will define what a rebase is and how to do a rebase.
+This section will define how a rebase works, reasons why you might rebase your current changes down to one, and how to do a rebase.

 ### **How a Rebase Works:**